expo/expo/docs/pages/distribution/building-standalone-apps.md

   2) I want to upload my own keystore!
 ```

-> **Note:** If you choose the first option and later decide to upload your own keystore, we currently offer an option to clear your current Android keystore from our build servers by running `expo build:android --clear-credentials.` **This is irreversible, so only run this command if you know what you are doing!** You can download a backup copy of the keystore by running `expo fetch:android:keystore`.
-If you do not have a local copy of your keystore , you will be unable to publish new versions of your app to the Play Store.
+> **Note:** If you choose the first option and later decide to upload your own keystore, we currently offer an option to clear your current Android keystore from our build servers by running `expo build:android --clear-credentials.` **This is irreversible, so only run this command if you know what you are doing!** You can download a backup copy of the keystore by running `expo fetch:android:keystore`. **If you do not have a local copy of your keystore , you will be unable to publish new versions of your app to the Play Store**.
 Your only option would be to generate a new keystore and re-upload your application as a new application.
 You can learn more about how code signing and keystores work [in the Android documentation](https://developer.android.com/studio/publish/app-signing.html).

 ### If you choose to build for iOS